Thinning polyurethane before applying is important for several reasons.

 Whether wood, plastic, stone, or other unfinished materials, it can be very important to add a shiny, protective, and glossy coat or finish to the top to help seal your work and protect it from the elements.

 Simply put, a polyurethane coating is a layer of polyurethane (a type of polymer) that is applied to protect the surface.

-These coatings will not only protect the substrates from natural elements (like temperature and humidity) but also from corrosion, abrasion, weathering, and other day-to-day deteriorating processes.
+These coatings will protect the substrates from natural elements (like temperature and humidity) and corrosion, abrasion, weathering, and other deteriorating processes.

 Another major reason why polyurethane finish is popular among the masses is its customizability.
-You can apply them either as an opaque, transparent, glossy, or satin finish on a variety of different surfaces.
+You can apply them as an opaque, transparent, glossy, or satin finish on various surfaces.

 Even though polyurethane is a popular option with many artists based on its versatility and durability, it can be tricky to manage in the best of circumstances.

 Spraying polyurethane with a paint sprayer removes the most inconsistent component of your polyurethane project (the application) and makes your entire project easier to finish, thanks to a smooth and uniform application that is easy to complete.